 One thing I truly loved about Amsterdam and Utrecht was that it was like stepping back into colonial America.
 For some reason, it truly made me feel like this is what the east coast probably felt like before the Revolution.
 Or maybe it was that I was too in love with the architecture that I was dreaming again.
 Or maybe I watch too many movies.
 And it felt like from every angle in town you had a fantastic glimpse of the Domtoren (Cathedral tower)!

+If you’re wondering where the best place to eat in Utrecht is, look no further.
 We finally plopped down to eat at a great burger restaurant called Burger Bar.
 We had planned to eat at one in Amsterdam, but discovered that a new one opened in Utrecht.
 This was much better as the several Burger Bars in Amsterdam that we passed were way crowded.
 The burgers here are massive and messy but delicious and while eating my burger, I had to introduce my friends to the Carl’s Jr. slogan “If it doesn’t get all over the place, it doesn’t belong in your face”.

 After consuming our juicy burgers we felt that we needed to walk around a bit more to burn off dinner before we could go for drinks, so we found a cute Pandhof (courtyard) of St. Mary – a former monastery and its garden filled with a variety of plants and flowers.